maximkiesel1/Stock_Market_Prediction/README.md

 <img width="467" alt="Bildschirmfoto 2023-05-13 um 13 56 51" src="https://github.com/maximkiesel1/Stock_Market_Prediction/assets/119667336/8a9e8f55-0033-481c-814e-c7c660f342d1">
 <br>

-The graphs from the validation and prediction will be saved at the same folder as /model.
+The graphs from the validation and prediction will be saved at the same folder as `model`.

 # Findings
 Growth stocks and the small-cap stocks are worse than blue-chip and dividend stocks in their performance.
 This becomes clear from the comparative graphs.
 One example is the comparison between "BMW.DE" and "TSLA":
-- "BMW.DE
+- "BMW.DE"
 <br>
 <img width="925" alt="Bildschirmfoto 2023-05-13 um 15 12 41" src="https://github.com/maximkiesel1/Stock_Market_Prediction/assets/119667336/ca4d09f0-0e85-41b5-9e87-6ac553c01632">
 <br>